ZakariaLabban/ai-fashion-advisor/match_iep/README.md

 ### Vector Similarity Metrics

 - **Cosine Similarity**: Used for feature vectors as it focuses on the direction/pattern rather than magnitude, which is ideal for high-dimensional embeddings that capture semantic relationships

-- **Combined Metric for Color Histograms**: Uses a weighted combination (70% cosine, 30% Euclidean) to balance:
-  - Pattern similarity (cosine) - capturing whether colors appear in similar proportions
-  - Magnitude differences (Euclidean) - capturing the absolute difference in color distributions
+- **Enhanced Color Histogram Matching**:
+  - Uses a U-shaped scoring function that rewards both similar colors (monochromatic schemes) and complementary colors (high contrast)
+  - Calculates color entropy to measure color diversity and contrast
+  - Combines similarity measures with entropy difference for a comprehensive color compatibility score
+  - Recognizes that both very similar and very different color distributions can work well in fashion

 ## API Endpoints